-The computation choses the structurally first (highest) auxiliary for inversion, not the one that happens to be embedded in the subject (at arbitrary depth), despite the fact that identification of the linearly first auxiliary is computationally straightfoward.
-No other hypothesis is ever considered by the child, and consequently cases such as (5) are not attested in children's production (Crain & Nakayama 1987; Crain et al. in press):
+The computation chooses the structurally first (highest) auxiliary for inversion, not the one that happens to be embedded in the subject (at arbitrary depth), despite the fact that identification of the linearly first auxiliary is computationally straightforward.
+No other hypothesis is ever considered by the child, and consequently cases such as (5) are not attested in children's production (Crain & Nakayama 1987; Crain et al. 2017):